didlly/grank/mkdocs/docs/user-docs.md

 | `amount`  | `Integer` | `1500`  | The pre-set amount to be bet if `random` is set to `False`. |
 | `minimum`  | `Integer` | `1500`  | The minimum amount to be bet if `random` is set to `True`. |
 | `maximum`  | `Integer` | `3000`  | The maximum amount to be bet if `random` is set to `True`. |

+### `cooldowns` category

+Values in the `cooldowns` category tell the program *the cooldowns for each command* & *cooldowns between commands*.
+Edit them only if you know what you are doing.
+You have the most optimal settings by default.

 ### `custom commands` category